ULL-ESIT-DSI-1819/dsi-1819/tema3-web/README.md

 ## Capítulo: Web Scrapping

+> **Crawling** refers to the act of going through multiple sites. **Web scrapping** refers to going after content from a website.
+Scrapping refers to the act of getting the content from the site.

 * How to Perform Web-Scraping using Node.js- Part 1
   * [How to Perform Web-Scraping using Node.js- Part 1](https://blog.bitsrc.io/https-blog-bitsrc-io-how-to-perform-web-scraping-using-node-js-5a96203cb7cb)
   * [How to Perform Web-Scraping using Node.js- Part 2](https://blog.bitsrc.io/how-to-perform-web-scraping-using-node-js-part-2-7a365aeedb43)